Skip to main content

 What font does IBM use in its logo?

-The IBM logo uses IBM Plex.
+The IBM logo uses City Medium.
 For accurate representation, always use the official vector logo rather than attempting to recreate the typography.

 Can I use the IBM logo commercially?